babasxn/cryptoAnalysis/README.md

-# Cryptocurrency Value and Risk Analysis Financial Model using Keras and Plotly
+# Cryptocurrency Value and Risk Analysis Financial Model using Data Science/ML

 My first solo internship project involving statistical analysis and testing of a self made prediction model based on the data of a bunch of major cryptocurrency coins